Into The Wild: Work With Me

 How to Convert Your Life into Legend: Inside the Hero’s Journey – solo presentation/workshop for Institute for the Development of Human Arts – 2020

-THE WAY OUT IS IN – Creative Intuition Sessions piloted online with diverse groups and 1-on-1’s – 2020
+THE WAY OUT IS IN – Creative Intuition Sessions [what would become the ‘Legend Sessions’] piloted online with diverse groups and 1-on-1’s – 2020

 THE BOOK OF LEGEND – personal essay and original mythos including the core myth that saved my life – self-published Sept 2019